Free

 A free afternoon of illustrated talks exploring themes of journey, exile, identity and the search for home.

-An afternoon of illustrated talks about how words and images can jointly explore themes of journey, exile, identity and the search for home, drawing on stories presented in the venue’s current exhibition about Polish and Ukrainian migration to Britain.
+This was an afternoon of illustrated talks about how words and images can jointly explore themes of journey, exile, identity and the search for home, drawing on stories presented in Loading Bay's exhibition about Polish and Ukrainian migration to Britain.

 Featuring talks by Michał Iwanowski, Barbara Hladowski, Tim Smith and Rob Perks.